uniformdev/uniformconf-context-contentful/README.md

 ## Getting Started

-First, you need provide API keys to connect with empty Uniform App project and empty space in Contentful:
+First, you must provide API keys to connect with empty Uniform App project and empty space in Contentful:

 1. Copy `.env.example` into `.env` and fill all the keys